How To Follow Up With Interactive Content Leads?

 In this post, you’ve learned three ways to follow up with interactive content leads:

 2. Grade-based quiz → educational content.

 With so many types of interactive content use cases, there isn’t a one-size-fits-all approach to how you follow up.
 Therefore use the examples in this post as a guide, but put your creativity to work anytime you set up interactive content and ask “What would be the natural next step to follow up?”

 By doing so, you’ll be on your way to creating follow-ups that are personal, contextual, and eventually lead to a sale.

 About the Author

-Brian Sun is the Senior Content Marketing Manager at Autopilot, visual marketing software for automating customer journeys.
-Learn more about Autopilot's customer journey marketing framework.
+Brian Sun is the Senior Content Marketing Manager at Autopilot.
+Autopilot is visual marketing software for automating customer journeys.
+Learn more about Autopilot’s customer journey marketing framework.